fishshiz/twitter-hashtags/README.md

 ### Future Features

-In the future, I plan to add logic to make hashtags displayed in returned tweets clickable, so the user can run a new search by clicking a hashtag in a returned tweet.
+In the future, I am interested in looking into adding logic to make hashtags displayed in returned tweets clickable, so the user can run a new search by clicking a hashtag in a returned tweet.